memfault/interrupt/_posts/2022-01-25-four-favorite-firmware-debug-tools.md

 naming schemes can be somewhat opaque.

 This initial configuration process can feel a bit like searching for the proper incantation for a particularly arcane spell.
-I myself have struggled with getting OpenOCD working several times.
+I have struggled with getting OpenOCD working several times.
 Not to worry!
 After the umpteenth time of getting grumpy with setup, I took down some notes on how to do it for the next time.